taw00/manuscript-css/v4.0/examples/example-crepuscular-dreams.md

   - Enabled the 'simple' flag to get rid of the contact information, poem facts, and to move the title to the top of the page.
 - Title:
-  - increased the size and left-aligned it
+  - increased the size and left-aligned it (instead of centered)
   - changed font to Overpass (a sans-serif font often used for display text).
-Notice, that I had to force the title header to be 100% of the width (usually it is set narrower and centered).
 - Footnotes!
   The first content block is an 'm-poem' class <section>.
 The second content block is an 'm-scene' class <section>.
 But I wanted the content to be